Your team makes technical decisions on gut feel. It does not have to be that way.

 grainulation is language-agnostic.
 It researches decisions about any technology — databases, APIs, infrastructure, architecture.
 The tools run locally, but the research can be about anything.

-RFCs and ADRs document a decision after it is made. grainulation captures the research process — the evidence gathering, adversarial testing, and conflict resolution that leads to the decision.
-The output brief can serve as your ADR.
+RFCs and ADRs document a decision after it is made. grainulation captures the research process — evidence gathering, adversarial testing, and conflict resolution — and validates it through a compiler.
+The output brief can serve as your ADR, with a full git audit trail showing how every claim was collected, challenged, and resolved.

 No. Start with wheat alone — it handles the full research-to-decision workflow.
 Add other tools only when you need specific capabilities: farmer for AI permissions, mill for export, silo for reusable knowledge, and so on.